 The main problem that Elk LIVE fights is called latency.
 Latency is the time it takes for the sound produced to reach the ears of the listener.
 As sound travels 1 meter per 3 milliseconds in air, technically latency always exists, even when playing in the same room.
 But it starts becoming a problem when you introduce factors like distance and digital processing in the audio path.

-The Elk LIVE Bridge & error concealment
+Elk LIVE & error concealment

-Second, the other thing Elk LIVE does well is called error concealment.
+One thing Elk LIVE does well is called error concealment.

 TCP vs UDP

 The thing is, the internet is pretty fast as it is.
 But it's hard to use it at full speed.
 If you do, you end up with a signal so full of dropouts (lost packages of information) that it's unusable.
 This is the case with all live streaming over the internet; the common solution is to use a transmission protocol called TCP.

 To put it simply TCP prioritizes stable delivery before speed.
 But that doesn't cut it for a low-latency system like Elk LIVE.

 Instead, we go with something called UDP.
 To put it simply, UDP is a transmission protocol that prioritizes speed over stable delivery.